Last Updated on November 25, 2021

 What Should I do If I’ve Accidentally Eaten Pâté and I’m Pregnant?

 If you accidentally eat pâté during pregnancy, the first thing is don’t panic, because there’s nothing in pâté that is necessarily dangerous.
-The advice not to eat it is there to reduce an already low risk of contracting listeriosis from contaminated pâté.
+The medical advice not to eat it is there to reduce an already low risk of contracting listeriosis from contaminated pâté.

 The best thing you can do is adopt a ‘watch and wait’ approach and look out for any symptoms that are out of the ordinary for your particular pregnancy.